 A Crazy Crime

 I got robbed.
 And eventually, I unveiled an even bigger theft.
-These crimes happened in a quite and at the same time quite touristy place in Cuba.
+These crimes happened in a quiet and at the same time quite touristy place in Cuba.

-Establishing my private witness protection program, I will neither specify the place nor giving you real names.
+Establishing my private witness protection program, I will neither specify the place nor give you real names.
 Still, this story will let your blood run cold!